 Thin Content: Having Categories or Tags with only one or two posts attached.

-If you don’t have time to manage your Category and Tag hierarchy properly, noindex might be the best option for you.
-If you have the time and resources, you might get rewarded for that.
+If you don’t have time to properly manage your Category and Tag hierarchy, noindex might be your best option.
+You might be rewarded for that if you have the time and resources.

-Before you decide to noindex your category and tag pages, check Google Analytics and Google Search Console to see if you receive any organic traffic to those pages.
+Before you noindex your category and tag pages, check Google Analytics and Google Search Console to see if you receive organic traffic to those pages.

 If you receive little to no traffic over a 6 to 12-month period, it is safe to noindex those pages.